The Ugly Truth About Qatari Money

 Qatar: The Mirage of Modernity

 A country built by outsiders for the benefit of the few.
-Approximately 2.5 million people reside in Qatar, but fewer than 300,000 of these residents are actual citizens.
+Approximately 3 million people reside in Qatar as of 2025, but only about 360,000 of these residents are actual citizens.
 Most are foreign-paid workers building the hotels, airports, and infrastructure needed for Qatar’s long-term prosperity, and these people have no rights to a share in the wealth that Qatar is generating.
-In Europe, this would constitute a human rights travesty.
-We boycott other nations for far less.
-However, the Qatari government has discovered that they can bribe NGOs and politicians with suitcases of cash to keep quiet and maintain Western support.

 Qatargate: Corruption in Broad Daylight

-In the run-up to the 2022 Qatar World Cup, the Vice-Chairman of the European Parliament led the opposition to a resolution critical of Qatar’s human rights record, attempting to broker a deal that would allow Qatari citizens visa-free travel to the EU.
+In the run-up to the 2022 Qatar World Cup, Greek Member of Parliament (MEP) and Vice-President of the European Parliament, Eva Kaili, led the opposition to a resolution critical of Qatar’s human rights record, attempting to broker a deal that would allow Qatari citizens visa-free travel to the EU.
 “I alone said that Qatar is a front-runner in labor rights,” claimed Eva Kaili.
 “Still, some here are calling to discriminate them.”
-Shortly after that speech, Kaili received a WhatsApp message from Qatar’s NATO envoy: “My dear, my ministry doesn’t want paragraph A about FIFA and Qatar.
-Please do your best to remove it via voting before noon or during the voting.”

-Soon after, Kaili was arrested while trying to hide a suitcase full of cash in her Brussels flat, money given to her lover by the Qatari government to manipulate the European Parliament.
+Not long after, Kaili was arrested while attempting to conceal a suitcase full of cash in her Brussels apartment - money that had been given to her lover, Francesco Giorgi, an assistant at the European Parliament, by the Qatari government to influence the Parliament’s decisions.
 The pair had even written the Qatari minister’s speech to the chamber.
-In the resulting Qatargate scandal, over €1.5 million in cash was found in at least 20 raids across Belgium, France, and Italy.
-Lobbyists, unionists, NGO directors, and political operators were receiving hundreds of thousands of euros to parrot Doha’s line in the heart of European democracy.
+In the resulting Qatargate scandal, over €1.5 million in cash was recovered in a series of raids in Brussels and Italy.

 Education City: Western Brands, Wahhabi Rules